 24. What platforms does ZP4 run on?
 Windows.
 The only hardware requirement is a network connection.

 25. How do I order ZP4?
-ZP4 has been replaced by MAF, the Master Address File, so ZP4 is no longer available, but you can order MAF instead.
+ZP4 has been replaced by MAF, the Master Address File, so ZP4 is no longer available.